A co-occurrence of alcoholism and depression can lead to a dual diagnosis, where depression and alcohol abuse are treated at the same time.

 Get Help Now

-The good news is that dual diagnoses are common and treatable.
+The good news is that dual diagnoses, also called co-occurring disorders, are common and treatable.
 If you’re feeling depressed or turning to alcohol during times of stress, it might be time to get help.
 Also, if you consume alcohol in large amounts, you might want to consider underlying mental health issues behind the drinking

 “It is rare to see anyone with a major drinking problem who is not currently struggling with mood-related issues,” Dr. Ryan Drzewiecki, licensed psychologist and director at All Points North Lodge in Colorado, says.
 “Luckily, in my experience most alcoholics find that when they get sober they are better able to deal with their depression than they had been telling themselves all along.”